lestert-nku/CSC450_GroupProject/README.md

 Project repository for our CSC450 group project.
 Any use of this software comes without any support or warranty.
 Use at your own risk.

+<b>Members</b>
+ - Celes Dreyer
+ - Mark Frye
+ - Timothy Lester

+<b>Tools Used</b>
+ - Atom Text Editor
+ - Notepad++ Text Editor
+ - Apache Ant
+ - Github for Source Control
+ - Google Hangouts / Email for Team Communication

+<b>Ant Commands</b>
 This project can be built using Apache Ant from the root directory.

-<b>Ant Commands</b>
 - compile     - Compiles the project to class files.
 - build       - Compiles the project to class files.
 - clean       - Deletes any compiled class files and jar files.